 Biking Skills Park

 Work on the Bike Skills Park began June 27, 2022, thanks to major donor Bike Bike for Kids Foundation (formerly Saris Foundation) and many other local companies (see list below).
 THANK YOU ALL FOR YOUR SUPPORT.
-The foundation is still looking for donations to cover the cost of the project!

 In 2020, we commissioned Global Actions Sports Solutions (GASS) and Community Trail Design, LLC to design a gateway Bicycle Skills Park at the Triangle Hill Sports Area of the Baird Creek Greenway.
 The owner of GASS, Jeremy Witek of Madison, is nationally known for building these types of courses.

-We have partnered with the Boys & Girls Club, YMCA, area youth groups and high school biking clubs, and local bike shops to run training camps for youth once the course is built.
+We have partnered with the Boys & Girls Club, YMCA, area youth groups and high school biking clubs, and local bike shops to run training camps for youth once the course was built.
 The Green Bay Police Department, which sees high usage of bikes at local skate parks, which is not permitted, favors the Skills Park as a place to send kids looking to test their biking skills.

 Course Features